wirt-ee/wirt-ee.github.io/docs/reports/network/prerouting-on-vyos/index.md

+---
+title: "Prerouting on VyOS: drop before conntrack"
+description: "Prerouting on VyOS: drop DDoS and SYN floods at the cheapest point in the packet path, before conntrack."
+---
 # Prerouting on VyOS
 The prerouting hook is the earliest point in the packet path, before connection tracking (conntrack).
 The packet's fate is decided before the kernel allocates a conntrack entry, so action drop discards junk at the cheapest possible stage.
 The main uses are DDoS/abuse filtering at line rate and protecting the conntrack table itself by dropping a SYN flood.